emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 Kristen, Pierrick, and Emma will do the physical titrations according to the schedule above.
 Emma will do all steps in [Titration Data Entry Process](https://github.com/daniellembecker/DanielleBecker_Lab_Notebook/blob/master/_posts/2021-02-18-E5-January-March-September-November-Calcification-Samples.md#titration-data-entry-process) and analyze data after Kristen and Pierrick push to github.

 Goal: ~6-7 runs a week (8 samples each x 7 = 56 samples a week).
 We'll start with this and see how that schedule works for everyone's time and energy.
 Then adjust from there if needed.
+- Based on week 1, we can probably do 3 runs tuesday - thursday depending on our sharing schedule.
+Mondays we can do 3-4 runs.

 Daily log for notes about each step: [google document link](https://docs.google.com/document/d/18YpBWMWWOQzft9wPQUlEfvq7ivTyKiauDOLJ_f2qbC4/edit).
 Path is 201906_Post_Award > URI_Titrations > "E5 January, March, September, and November 2020 Instantaneous Calcification Samples Notes".